Are you having problems with overwhelming carb cravings? If so, here are 10 ways to help you break your processed carb addiction.

 Get to the root of the problem.
 Don’t try to fix the symptoms.
 If you’re craving carbs, don’t just substitute sugar for artificial sweeteners.
 That does nothing for your problem.
 You still have a carb addiction, you’ve just found a different way to manage the symptoms.

 Cut Out Processed Foods

-Start phasing out processed foods.
+If you want to break your addiction, you need to start phasing out processed foods.
 That might seem obvious and easier said than done, but it’s necessary.
 Processed foods quickly raise blood sugar levels, and send insulin through the roof.
 They cause feel-good chemicals to be released, making you want more.